Skillz Inc. (SKLZ) Shares Down Despite Recent Market Volatility

-Skillz Inc. (NYSE: SKLZ)’s stock price has decreased by -2.27 compared to its previous closing price of 0.58.
-Nevertheless, the company has seen a loss of -5.76% in its stock price over the last five trading days.
+Skillz Inc. (NYSE: SKLZ)’s stock price has decreased by -5.83 compared to its previous closing price of 0.55.
+However, the company has seen a -22.67% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 11/04/21 that Tesla, Moderna, Zillow, Qualcomm, Qorvo: What to Watch in the Stock Market Today

 Is It Worth Investing in Skillz Inc. (NYSE: SKLZ) Right Now?